 4. Gluten-free adaptable.
 Use a gluten-free flour blend to make this cheesecake gluten-free!

-• Sugar: Sweetens the cheesecake, balancing the tanginess of the cream cheese and adding a delightful sweetness to the dessert.
+• Sugar: Sweetens the cheesecake, balancing the tanginess of the cream cheese.
 It also helps with the browning and caramelization of the top layer during baking.
-Regular sugar works best here, honey, maple, or coconut sugar does not give the results we are going for.
+Regular sugar works best!
+Honey, maple syrup, or coconut sugar do not give the results we are going for.

 • Flour: Helps to bind the ingredients together and provides structure to the cheesecake.
 It also contributes to the overall texture, making it slightly dense and giving it a cohesive consistency.
 Use all-purpose flour or a gluten-free flour blend.

 • Salt: Enhances the flavors of the other ingredients, balancing the sweetness and adding a subtle savory note to the cheesecake.
-It helps to elevate the overall taste profile and prevent the dessert from being overly sweet.
+It helps prevent an overly sweet cheesecake.

-• Vanilla extract: Infuses the cheesecake with warm and aromatic vanilla flavors, adding depth and complexity to the dessert.
-It contributes to the cozy and inviting taste of the Basque cheesecake, complementing the creamy and slightly burnt top layer.
+• Vanilla extract: Infuses the cheesecake with warm and aromatic vanilla flavors, adding depth and complexity.
+It contributes to the cozy, inviting taste of the Basque cheesecake, complementing the creamy and slightly burnt top layer.

 How to Make Basque Cheesecake

-Preheat the oven to 450F degrees.
-You want the oven fully heated before baking the cheesecake.
+1. Preheat the oven to 450°F. You want the oven fully heated before baking the cheesecake.

 Sift the flour into the cream cheese.
 Pulse or mix at medium-low speed until just combined.
 Add the cream, vanilla, and salt and pulse a few times until just combined.